BryggansBryggeri/bryggio/api.md

 ### Processing

-In each route, a variant of the enum `bryggio::brewery::Command` is created, where each variant holds the necessary data for the command.
+In each route, a variant of the enum `brewery::Command` is created, where each variant holds the necessary data for the command.
 For commands that require some query parameters, they are parsed from the http request.